Finally Tackling a Crappy Situation

-As a writer, Coleman has been published in numerous publications, including Men’s Journal, Salon.com, Sierra Magazine, Spirituality & Health, The Surfer’s Journal, The Washington Post, USA Today, Huffington Post, Honolulu Magazine, Hawaii Magazine and Charleston Magazine.
-Coleman has won a number of writing honors, including U.S.C.’s Waring Award for Creative Writing and the The Cades Award for Literature and the Excellence in Non-Fiction Award from the Hawaii Book Publishers Association.
-His poems have been published in journals like The Atlanta Review, The Formalist and Yemassee, who gave him their Poetry Award.
+Stuart H. Coleman's writing has been published in Men’s Journal, Salon.com, Sierra Magazine, Spirituality & Health, The Surfer’s Journal, The Washington Post, USA Today, Huffington Post, Honolulu Magazine, Hawaii Magazine, Charleston Magazine, and others.
+His work has received national recognition, winning a number of writing honors such as U.S.C.’s Waring Award for Creative Writing, the Cades Award for Literature, and the Excellence in Non-Fiction Award from the Hawaii Book Publishers Association.
+His poems have been published in such journals as The Atlanta Review, The Formalist, and Yemassee, the latter of which awarding him the Yemassee Award for Best Poetry.
 Coleman is the author of the award-winning book Eddie Would Go (MindRaising Press, 2002, St. Martin’s Press, 2004) and Fierce Heart (St. Martin’s Press, 2009).

-He has spoken at the UN Environmental Program in Costa Rica, the East-West Center, the Ko'olau Writers Conference, 6th International Marine Debris Conference, Hawaii Conservation Congress, Rotary Clubs, most recently speaking in the IUCN World Conservation Congress.
+Coleman has been a featured guest speaker at the UN Environmental Program in Costa Rica, the East-West Center, the Ko'olau Writers Conference, 6th International Marine Debris Conference, Hawaii Conservation Congress, Rotary Clubs, and, most recently, at the IUCN World Conservation Congress.

-For more than a decade, Coleman taught creative writing and literature at Punahou School and Iolani School and then at the University of Hawaii.
+For more than a decade, Coleman taught creative writing and literature at Punahou School, Iolani School, and the University of Hawaii.
 From 2004-2009, he worked as the Service Learning and Leadership Coordinator at the East-West Center, working with graduate students from across the Asia-Pacific region.
-He also served as the Director of Communication at an educational non-profit called College Connections Hawaii and later served on its Board of Directors.
+He held the position of Director of Communication at the educational non-profit, College Connections Hawaii, and later served on its Board of Directors.